 Following the interaction picture prescription, the Schr\"odinger equation reduces to,

 and hence, the Liouville-von Neumann equation i.e., Eq.~\eqref{eq:liouveq1}, becomes,

 Note that from here onward the prime represents the respective quantities in the interaction picture.
+However, since $[H_\mathrm{I},H_0]=0$, one can understand that $H_\mathrm{I} = H'_\mathrm{I}$.
 A precise solution to this equation can be obtained by integrating both sides over the interval $[0,t]$, yielding,

 which results in,

 Now, substituting Eq.~\eqref{eq:intgkslintegrated} into the r.h.s. of Eq.~\eqref{eq:intgksl}, we get,

 Here, we use the Born-Markov approximation\footnote{Since, the effects induced by MDR are weak, hence, Born-Markov approximation can be used which governs for weak system-environment interaction.}~\cite{Petruzziello:2020wkd, Xu:2020pzr, Kolovsky:2020} to let the density matrix of the r.h.s. of the above equation depend on $t$ rather than $t'$.